-Ground-based radars are being used frequently in the present days to measure target displacements, especially for structural monitoring.
-By means of Doppler effect or by means of interferometry, radars can also be used in non-contact vibration monitoring.
-Vibration monitoring is useful especially for medical purposes (patient breath and heartbeat monitoring, detection of life-signs) [1-2], civil engineering, structural health monitoring (bridges and dams monitoring) [3-4] and industrial engineering (monitoring of machine parts vibrations) [5-6].
-A theoretical study was written [7] about the pulse radar counterpart, the FMCW radar, in order to evaluate its performances in the context of vibration measurement.
-The authors state that it can achieve sub-Hertz theoretical accuracy of the vibration frequency measurement and micrometer accuracy for mechanical oscillation amplitude measurement.
-In [8], a study about the effects of the antenna radiation pattern in the context of vibration monitoring using radar was published.
+Vibration monitoring is useful especially for medical purposes (patient breath and heartbeat monitoring, detection of life-signs) [3,4], civil engineering, structural health monitoring (bridges and dams monitoring) [5,6] and industrial engineering (monitoring of machine parts vibrations) [7,8].
+A theoretical study was written [9] about the pulse radar counterpart, the FMCW radar, in order to evaluate its performances in the context of vibration measurement.
+The authors state that it can achieve

 Most of the mentioned systems offer the information about displacements and vibration after the acquisition of data and post-processing.
 In contrast, the system presented in this paper contains the implementation of the FPGA baseband part for signal processing in a pulse radar system, with real time range compression.
 Range compression is the process of generating the range profile using the transmitted and received signals.

-Reference [9] describes the signal processing parts required for real-time vibration monitoring of targets, using an FMCW radar system.
+Reference [11] describes the signal processing parts required for real time vibration monitoring of targets, using an FMCW radar system.
 The information about displacement or vibration is extracted from the interferometric phase of the beat signal.
 The authors provide test results regarding measurements at low vibration frequencies and at very short range (1.45 m).
 The results presented in this paper cover higher vibration frequencies on targets placed at longer ranges.

-In reference [10], a SAR processor for single-bit coded signals is presented.
+In reference [12], a SAR processor for single-bit coded signals is presented.
 It includes the time-domain range and azimuth compression parts.
 This SAR processor was designed for the C-band airborne pulse radar called "E-SAR".
 It is implemented in FPGA, due to low power and low area consumption.
 The single bit architecture allows fundamental simplification, but still serves the purpose of range compression, similar to our own system.

-A more recent data processor [11] was designed for precipitation radar on-board data processing.
+A more recent data processor [13] was designed for precipitation radar on-board data processing.
 As in our case, the transmitted waveform is a chirped impulse.
 The platform performs the range compression by matched filtering, using a finite impulse response filter, implemented in FPGA.
-The mentioned filter has a number of 256 taps and uses most of the FPGA resources by performing a number of 20 bilion operations per second.
+The mentioned filter has a number of 256 taps and uses most of the FPGA resources by performing a number of 20 billion operations per second.
 Since the filter has fixed coefficients, range compression is always performed between the received signal and a reference signal.
 In this configuration, the radar system is required to be phase coherent from one transmitted pulse to another.
 In contrast, our implementation uses a reference signal which is a sampled replica of the transmitted signal.
 Therefore, it requires phase coherence only for one pulse repetition period.

-Another design of an UAV-borne SAR processor is described in [12], which is meant for natural hazard detection.
+Another design of a UAV-borne SAR processor is described in [14], which is meant for natural hazard detection.
 The solution is based on combining a dedicated preprocessor with an FPGA.
 Tasks are divided between the two, where the preprocessor executes irregular computations and the FPGA performs repetitious computations.
 Range compression is also performed on the FPGA.